genomematt/AmBiVErT/README.md

 Installation
 ============

-AmBiVErT uses a C extension for accellerating the alignment steps.
+AmBiVErT uses a C extension for accelerating the alignment steps.
 Unfortunately this complicates the install process.
 To install on Mac OS 10.10 with homebrew

     brew install python3